holoiso-eol/holoiso/README.md

 - Deck UI (-gamepadui)
 - TDP/FPS limiting
 - Global FSR
+- System updates
 - Shader Pre-Caching
-- Switch to Desktop from plasma/to plasma without user interference.
+- Switch to Desktop from plasma/to plasma without user interference
 - Valve's exclusive *Vapor* appearance for KDE Plasma
 - Steam Deck pacman mirrors
 - Cool-looking neofetch?
-- System updates

 **Known issues:**
-- NVIDIA GPUs are supported after following this procedure:
+- NVIDIA GPUs are supported after following this procedure.*

-> Only 9xx+ GPUs are supported.
-Choose your GPU type while installing HoloISO.
-If you encounter any issues, reboot to recovery mode, type `recoveryinit`, connect to network using `nmtui` and install required packages.
+> Choose your GPU type while installing HoloISO.
+If you encounter any issues, reboot to recovery mode, type `recoveryinit`, connect to network using `nmtui` and install the required packages. ****Only 900 series GPUs and onwards are supported, due to drivers for older cards simply not being adeqaute at this time.***

-> Older GPUs won't be supported until drivers are opensourced OR Until they support atomic KMS, accelerated Xwayland, and Vulkan DMA-BUF extensions, they simply cannot function properly with HoloISO.

 - Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into Steam Deck session.